 The next option is Currency.
 So, Currency is really important for Quicken.
 It must be US dollars for the US edition and for the Canadian edition could be US dollars or Canadian dollars.
 Some other software, like YNAB or other packages, can import many other currencies and respect that currency, that specific software, but it's not in Quicken's case.

 And there are also things, like Bank ID, Branch ID, that you can set if your accounting software requires, but they will not be used for Quicken.

-But this last one, Bank INTU.BID is really important, it has to be from the allowed bank, so Quicken can import it.
+Important!
+Bank INTU.BID has to be from the allowed bank, so Quicken can import it.
 When you click the 'Lookup' button,

 you can see the numbers for those banks and you see some banks are not allowed, so this number is not allowed.

 You can choose any bank, any value, as long, as it's allowed, so you have a Checking account here, Checking Account Type, then choose any bank.

 You can look for your bank, let's say if your bank - "Capital One".
 You see so many of them, some are not allowed, some allowed for Credit Card only, so you can choose this one - "Capital One 360" (01236), which allows Checking Account.
 Make sure to choose allowed bank label.